CEE Standard: Buying Goods and Services

 To get started, you’ll want to select a cause you’re passionate about and begin researching charitable organizations in your local area.

-To illustrate, if you’re passionate about helping young children succeed academically when they’re dealing with debilitating health issues, you could volunteer as a tutor in the pediatric unit at your local hospital.
+To illustrate, if you’re passionate about helping young children succeed academically when they’re dealing with health issues, you could volunteer as a tutor in the pediatric unit at your local hospital.

 Or if you’re passionate about the environment, you could serve as a spokesperson for an environmental protection organization at a community summit.
 You could even consider starting your own nonprofit organization.